Backs-ash/AvaPredictionModel/README.md

 also found that the LS of a region played the most prominent role relative to other factors when an avalanche was predicted.

+### Our Dashboard

+___

+The software will be enabled in the base station and then soldiers/ppl will be contacted through a radio jockey.
+This software will be able to show the predictions of an avalanche made by our radar and display it to people at the base camp to keep a check on the mountaineer's real time vitals, health and location with accuracy.

+FEATURES:
+The dashboard includes a left panel which shows the

+=> Monitors vital signs of individuals, including:
+Heartbeat
+Oxygen levels (O2)
+Body temperature
+Breaths per minute

+=>Displays the exact location of each person on a map with a color theory where green is safe zone and red is danger, ensuring their safety.

+=>Provides up-to-date weather forecasts for the region, helping mountaineers and base camp staff make informed decisions.

+=>Radio signal frequencies for communication in remote areas, ensuring reliable communication channels.

 ### Using the repository

 ---